-Showing 1 - 10 of 87 results for the Vulnerability Analysis
+Showing 1 - 10 of 123 results for Vulnerability Analysis

 In this dissertation, John D. Howard reviews an analysis of security incidents on the Internet from between 1989 and 1995.

 This report presents an approach to analyzing approximately 16 gigabytes of full packet capture data collected from an industrial control system honeynet—a network of seemingly vulnerable machines designed to lure attackers.

 This 2006 CERT presentation provides an overview of the vulnerability discovery field and discusses how it can be used to improve the practice of security engineering.

 The CERT/CC has pioneered the Coordinated Vulnerability Disclosure (CVD) process.
 In the past year, they analyzed their case tracking data, focusing on the distribution of case workloads over time.
 This slide deck contains findings from this analysis.

 Art Manion and Allen Householder of the CERT Vulnerability Analysis team, talk about threat modeling and its use in improving the security of the Internet of Things (IoT).